Namaste.

 Again,

-Lifting your heart.
+Lift in your heart.

-Exhaling as you tuck your toes back.
+Exhale in as you tuck your toes back.

-So really activate Uddiyana Bandha,
+So really activate Udyanapandha,

-Your core.
+Your core,

 Lengthening your arms and legs away from each other to get that maximum length.

-And then take your right foot forward and inhale your left leg slowly up.
+Of your body and then take your right foot forward and inhale your left leg slowly up.

-So the same leg that stepped back is now the leg that's going to step forward.
+Is now the leg that's going to step forward.

 So keep your pelvis neutral.